12 Best Fly Boxes Of 2023: Guide Tested and Approved

 It is one of the best-designed fly boxes with a silicone base that has a unique circular design that narrows into a small slit for each nymph and other small flies.

-A magnetic closure gives you easy access to the waterproof box that fits nicely in fly fishing vest pockets while measuring 8 inches tall by 4 inches wide by 1 inch thick.
+A magnetic closure provides easy access to the inside of this waterproof box.
+I like how thin it is.
+It fits nicely in fly fishing vest pockets and measures 8 inches tall by 4 inches wide by 1 inch thick.

 9. Umpqua UPG Sili Waterproof Essential Fly Box